Zackquill Morgan: Establishment of Morgantown

-In 1782, after resolution of the Pennsylvania/Virginia boundary dispute made his home a part of Pennsylvania, the Monongalia County seat was moved south, first to Colonel John Evans's home and ultimately to Zackquill Morgan's home in present-day Morgantown.
+In 1782, after resolution of the Pennsylvania–Virginia boundary dispute made his home a part of Pennsylvania, the Monongalia County seat was moved south, first to Colonel John Evans's home and ultimately to Zackquill Morgan's home in present-day Morgantown.
 The county court was held in Morgan's home while a courthouse was constructed in the public square in what was then called Morgan's Town.
-The wooden court house was completed sometime between 1782 and 1785 at a cost of $250.
+The wooden courthouse was completed sometime between 1782 and 1785 at a cost of $250.
 It was at about this time (1784) that George Washington visited the area.
 In October 1785, at Colonel Morgan's request, the Virginia General Assembly specified that 50 acre of his land was to be laid out in lots of a half acre each, and a town, named Morgans-Town, established on the site.
 The lots were to be auctioned off and the proceeds given to Colonel Morgan.
 Initially, the land deeds required purchasers to build a house of at least 18 sqft on the lot within four years, but because of Indian hostilities the four-year time limit was extended in 1789 by the Virginia General Assembly to an additional five years.
 Morgantown was established by an act reading as follows:Be it enacted by the General Assembly that 50 acre of land, the property of Zackquill Morgan, lying in the county of Monongalia shall be laid out in lots of half an acre each, with convenient streets which shall be established as a town by the name of "Morgans Town".

-In 2016, a statue commemorating Morgan's role in founding the Morgantown was erected near the town's Spruce Street parking garage.
+In 2016, a statue commemorating Morgan's role in founding Morgantown was erected near the town's Spruce Street parking garage.
 Commissioned by the City of Morgantown, it was created by sculptor Jamie Lester.